 Special accounting schemes

-If you can’t calculate your duty based on actual passenger numbers from your existing systems, you may need to use a special accounting scheme.
+If you cannot calculate your duty based on actual passenger numbers from your existing systems, you may need to use a Special Accounting Scheme.

 Records you must keep

 You should keep business records for 6 years.
 Make sure they’re available for us to see whenever we need to.